Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Experiments

-We provide some visualized detection results on the DOTA-v1.0/v1.5/v2.0 dataset as Fig. \ref{fig:vis_dota} and RSAR dataset as Fig. \ref{fig:vis_rsar}.
-While the model is trained under point supervision, it still demonstrates satisfactory detection performance in these typical scenes, with only slight deviations in scale and orientation.
-In addition, given the mAP of bridges is substantially lower than other categories, we deliberately examined their visualized results.
+We provide some visualized detection results on the DOTA-v1.0/v1.5/v2.0 dataset as shown in Fig. \ref{fig:vis_dota} and RSAR dataset as shown in Fig. \ref{fig:vis_rsar}.
+While the model is trained under point supervision, it still demonstrates satisfactory detection performance in these typical scenes, with only slight deviations in scale and orientation. \abcmark{Notably, even for dense scenes with nested objects (e.g., ships berthed in harbors in Fig. \ref{fig:vis_dota}(image \#09)), our class-decoupled partition and category compatibility design effectively eliminate mutual detection interference between paired categories.} \abcmark{We also conduct bad case analysis for bridges, whose mAP is significantly lower than other categories.
 As shown in Fig. \ref{fig:vis_bridge}, bridges exhibit diverse shapes and significant aspect ratio variations.
-False negatives are prevalent, and even detected instances are often classified as false positives due to extremely low IoU with ground truth.
-This is an issue commonly encountered in current point-supervised methods, warranting urgent resolution in future research.
+Missing objects are prevalent, and even detected instances are often classified as false positives due to extremely low IoU with ground truth.
+This is an issue commonly encountered in current point-supervised methods, warranting urgent resolution in future research.}